dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-vat-reporting/docs/en-US/help-vat.md

 ## Creating the XML file for submitting the declaration

-Place the check mark **Report All Transactions** if you wish to include the invoices of those transaction partners, whose transactions total amount is below the limit (1000€).
+Place the check mark **Report All Transactions** if you wish to include the invoices of those transaction partners, whose transactions total amount is below the limit (usually 1000€).

 Click **Generate** to save the report into XML file.
 Upload and submit the file in E-Tax Board.